CodeBreakthrough/cts_Dynamic_UI_Frmwk/README.md

 # cts_Dynamic_UI_Frmwk
-ontains The Project Description Document and additional required files.
+Contains The Project Description Document and additional required files.
 This UI Framework was created using Angular CLI version 15.2.2 and Node version 19.7.0